ME3-HECM/final-project-tomas-thomas/README.md

             }
         }
     ```
     - An exert from the function here highlights the use of the or command to solve the timing issue of trying to press two buttons at the same time.
-This allows a 100ms delay for a better user expereince.
+This allows a 100ms delay between presses for a better user expereince.
 - **switch_calibration(int *->calibration_index)*** - This is a very simple function to increase the calibration index by 1 if the right button is pressed and stay on the current index if left is pressed.
 - **calibration_routine(calibration_structure *->c, DC_motor *->mL, DC_motor *->mR)***** - This function combines the 2 previous functions together to calibrate the 8 movements in a single callable callable function.
 It takes the inputs of left motor, right motor, calibration values.
-    - Sample calibration code
+    - Sample calibration code for a right 90 degree turn
     ```
         if(c->index == 1){ //calibrate right 90 turn
             adjust_calibration(&(c->right_90));         //use the left and right buttons to increase or decrease the calibration angle (turn value)